Rotational Molding

 Extrusion

 Extrusion is ideal for creating products with a fixed cross-sectional profile.
 Unlike molding, this process forces material through a die rather than shaping it within a mold.
 Extrusion excels at producing complex cross-sections and works well with brittle materials, as it only applies compressive and shear stresses.
-The process also yields high-quality surface finishes.
+The process also yields high-quality surface finishes for profiles and tubing.

 Injection Molding

 Injection molding utilizes a hopper, heated barrel, nozzle, and mold.
 During this process, molten material is injected under pressure into a cold mold, allowing it to solidify rapidly.
-Compared to rotational molding, injection molding is faster and better suited for producing metal components or sharp, threaded parts.
+Compared to rotational molding, injection molding is faster and better suited for producing smaller, more detailed parts or components requiring sharp features and threads.

 Blow Molding

 Blow molding is specifically designed for manufacturing hollow plastic parts.
 This method begins with melting plastic and forming it into a parison—a tube-like shape with an open end.
 The parison is then placed in a mold, where compressed air expands it against the mold’s walls.
 Once cooled, the mold opens, and the finished part is released.
-Blow molding is primarily used for producing bottles and other hollow containers.
+Blow molding is primarily used for producing bottles and other smaller hollow containers where high production speeds are prioritized.

 Rotational Molding Terms